 The thyroid gland uses iodine from food to make two thyroid hormones: triiodothyronine (T3) and thyroxine (T4).
 It also stores these thyroid hormones and releases them as they are needed.
 The hypothalamus and the pituitary gland, which are located in the brain, help control the thyroid gland.
 The hypothalamus releases thyrotropin-releasing hormone (TRH).
 This stimulates the pituitary gland to release thyroid-stimulating hormone (TSH).
 When the hypothalamus and pituitary are working normally, they sense when:

-Thyroid hormone levels are low, so they secrete more TRH and TSH, which stimulates the thyroid to make more hormones.
+- Thyroid hormone levels are low, so they secrete more TRH and TSH.
+This stimulates the thyroid to make more hormones.

-Thyroid hormone levels are too high, so they secrete less TRH and TSH, which reduces hormone production by the thyroid.
+- Thyroid hormone levels are too high, so they secrete less TRH and TSH.
+This reduces hormone production by the thyroid.